 Why is documenting your Scrum projects important?

-The Scrum framework is all about delivering value to the end-user.
-Ultimately, that means the actions you take to develop your product should always keep the customer’s interest at heart.
+In Scrum, the actions you take to develop your product should always keep the customer’s interest at heart.

 But, slowing down to ensure the end-user understands the end product through content or documentation is a critical step that shouldn’t be taken lightly.
 After all, if customers don’t understand what they will gain from your product, they won’t use it.

 4 best practices for documenting your project

-1. Do “just enough” documentation
+1. Create “just enough” documentation

 2. Focus on simplicity